 The state investigator found that the hot water temperature taken on the afternoon of 03/15/2016, using a digital medical stem thermometer located at the hand sink in the bathroom used by numerous residents registered “120 degrees Fahrenheit.”
 That same afternoon, additional hot temperatures were taken at different bathroom sinks measuring 118 degrees Fahrenheit, 120 degrees Fahrenheit, 120 degrees Fahrenheit, 118 degrees Fahrenheit and 117 degrees Fahrenheit.

 The investigator interviewed the facility’s Maintenance Director on the morning of 03/15/2016 who stated: “we check water temperatures on Monday, Wednesdays and Fridays in the mornings and log them in the tracking log.”
 The Director stated that “the mixing valve used for C & D Hall was replaced this morning and the hot water should be up and running again after lunch [...and] it will probably take a couple of days to get the mixing valve adjusted to the proper level to keep the temperature of hot water between 110/112 degrees Fahrenheit.

 Edwardsville Illinois Nursing Home Abuse Lawyers

-If your loved one was injured or died prematurely while a patient at University Nursing and Rehabilitation Center, call Rosenfeld Injury Lawyers at (888) 424-5757 today for a free, no-obligation case evaluation to determine your rights to obtain financial compensation.
+If your loved one was injured or died prematurely while a patient at University Nursing and Rehabilitation Center, call Rosenfeld Injury Lawyers LLC at (888) 424-5757 today for a free, no-obligation case evaluation to determine your rights to obtain financial compensation.
 Our Illinois elder abuse law firm can ensure your loved one’s rights are protected.
 We accept all nursing home abuse and neglect cases on contingency to avoid the need for an upfront fee.